karan-kapoor90/portfolYOU/_drafts/kubernetes-101.md

 SP: Created by Kubelet
 DS: Created by Kube API server using the DaemonSet Controller

-SP: Used to deploy contorl plane components as static pods.
+SP: Used to deploy control plane components as static pods.
 DS: Deploy Monitoring, Alerting etc. per node agents

 Both are ignored by kube-scheduler. the kube scheduler has no effect on these resources.